PlaceOS/docs/overview/triggers.md

 ## Customization

 Triggers permit modules to influence the behavior of other modules directly.
-In PlaceOS backoffice, users can create, assign and manage triggers.
+In PlaceOS Backoffice, users can create, assign and manage triggers.
 This way, they can customize extensive event driven behavior.
 That accompanies more complex core system behavior written in the logic [modules](modules.md).